vipulnaik/diet-exercise-health/best-practices/best-practices-around-intense-and-hard-food-consumption.md

 * Very intense: spicy outside food, including food from Indian and Thai restaurants
+* Dose-dependently intense: Cayenne pepper that I add to my meal prep and potatoes prep sometimes (the intensity depends a lot on the dose)
 * Moderately intense: Sauerkraut and kimchi

 ## Hard foods